nasa/podaacpy/docs/source/quickstart.rst

   result = podaacpy.load_granule_md(datasetId='PODAAC-GHMG2-2PO01', granuleName='20120912-MSG02-OSDPD-L2P-MSG02_0200Z-v01.nc')

 The variable **result** now contains an XML response which can be processed appropriately.
-For more information on this function, see X
+For more information on this function, see :doc:`webservices`

 Additionally, we can search metadata for list of granules archived within the last 24 hours in `Datacasting <http://datacasting.jpl.nasa.gov/xml_specification/>`_ format. ::

   result = load_last24hours_datacasting_granule_md(datasetId='PODAAC-GHMG2-2PO01')

 The variable **result** now contains an XML response containing a list of data granules which can be processed appropriately.
-For more information on this function, see X
+For more information on this function, see :doc:`webservices`

 Searching for Datasets
 ^^^^^^^^^^^^^^^^^^^^^^